 After the credits Meryl Morgan's answering machine is heard once again See more

-[Played in the first film that Meryl watches] See more
+[Played in the film that Meryl watches] See more